digitalkaoz/php-ipfs-api/README.md

  log
-  log:level                 Change the logging level. log:ls                    List the logging subsystems. log:tail                  Read the logs. name name:publish              Publish an object to IPNS. name:resolve              Gets the value currently published at an IPNS name. object object:data               Outputs the raw bytes in an IPFS object. object:diff               Takes a diff of the two given objects. object:get                Get and serialize the DAG node named by . object:links              Outputs the links pointed to by the specified object. object:new                Creates a new object from an ipfs template. object:patch:add-link     Add a link to a given object. object:patch:append-data  Append data to the data segment of a dag node. object:patch:rm-link      Remove a link from an object. object:patch:set-data     Set the data field of an ipfs object. object:put                Stores input as a DAG object, outputs its key. object:stat               Get stats for the DAG node named by . pin pin:add                   Pins objects to local storage. pin:ls                    List objects pinned to local storage. pin:rm                    Removes the pinned object from local storage. refs refs:local                Lists all local references. repo repo:fsck                 Removes repo lockfiles. repo:gc                   Perform a garbage collection sweep on the repo. repo:stat                 Get stats for the currently used repo. repo:verify               Verify all blocks in repo are not corrupted.
+  log:level                 Change the logging level. log:ls                    List the logging subsystems. log:tail                  Read the event log. name name:publish              Publish IPNS names. name:resolve              Resolve IPNS names. object object:data               Output the raw bytes of an IPFS object. object:diff               Display the diff between two ipfs objects. object:get                Get and serialize the DAG node named by . object:links              Output the links pointed to by the specified object. object:new                Create a new object from an ipfs template. object:patch:add-link     Add a link to a given object. object:patch:append-data  Append data to the data segment of a dag node. object:patch:rm-link      Remove a link from an object. object:patch:set-data     Set the data field of an IPFS object. object:put                Store input as a DAG object, print its key. object:stat               Get stats for the DAG node named by . pin pin:add                   Pin objects to local storage. pin:ls                    List objects pinned to local storage. pin:rm                    Remove pinned objects from local storage. refs refs:local                List all local references. repo repo:fsck                 Remove repo lockfiles. repo:gc                   Perform a garbage collection sweep on the repo. repo:stat                 Get stats for the currently used repo. repo:verify               Verify all blocks in repo are not corrupted.